wooorm/markdown-rs/readme.md

 The files in `src/` are as follows:

 *   `construct/*.rs`
-    — CommonMark, GFM, and other extension constructs used in micromark
+    — CommonMark, GFM, and other extension constructs used in markdown
 *   `util/*.rs`
     — helpers often needed when parsing markdown
 *   `event.rs`